Liakusha/Baesyan-Quality-Control/Readme.md

 I'm Alexey — I switched from a decade in pharma quality assurance (J&J, Abbott) to data science.
 I like building things that are both practical and mathematically interesting.
 This project blends both.

-♟️ Also into chess, swimming, and books I never finish.
+♟️ Chess, literature, and wine appreciation are a few of my favorite pastimes.